Chapter Nineteen: The Waiting God

 Was it over?

 I listened for the future.
 There was the heavy hum of Alchemist’s presence.
 The deadened coil of Morrow’s anguish.
 And the strong, reassuring pulse of Rinn’s heartbeat.
 I followed its thread down every branch, into every corner of the future, letting no tiny offshoot escape my notice.
 But everywhere I looked, the heartbeat continued.
-All the paths led unerringly to the final portal.
+And even if the Seeing could still mislead me, there was no one left with hostile intent towards her.
+All paths led unerringly to the final portal.

 It was –